trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

     wget https://git.io/log2ram -O Log2Ram-Script.sh && sudo chmod +x Log2Ram-Script.sh && sudo ./Log2Ram-Script.sh

 #
-<h1 align="center"><b><i>☷ Turn Off Pi Leds ☷</b></i> </h1>
+<h1 align="center"><b><i>☷ Turn Off Pi LED Lights ☷</b></i> </h1>

-I guess power to leds will impact electricty and heat 🤷😅.
-No need for it anyways.
+I guess power to LEDs will impact unnecessary electricty and heat 🤷😅.
+No need for it anyways if just using it as a network server.
 Open cron file by entering in command line `crontab -e`, copy&paste job command line below at the bottom of cron file and save.

    Green